ByteXO/.github/profile/README.md

 **👨‍💼 Our current projects**

-- Ilmo Bot for Discord (in collaboration wiht The Ilm Foundation)
+- Ilmo Bot for Discord (in collaboration with The Ilm Foundation)
 - 521 Bot for Discord
+- Xamer Studios (Gaming website)
+- Byte Sounds
-- Bimo (Next-gen social media)
+-